FOLLOW US

 The police can give you on-the-spot fines for a variety of driving offences including speeding.
 If you accept the fine and pay within 20 days, it will be reduced by 50%.
 More information on how to pay is available on the Spanish driving agency website.

 Seatbelts are compulsory for all passengers in the front and back seats.
-Children aged 11 and under, or under 1.35m in height, must use an approved child safety seat secured on the back seat.
+Children under 1.35m in height must use an approved child safety seat secured on the back seat.
 Children are only permitted to travel in the front seat of the car if the rear seats are already occupied by other children or if the vehicle does not have rear seats.

 Car hire agencies can provide child seats, so let them know you need one when you reserve the car.
 Incorrect installation of a child seat or not wearing a seatbelt can be considered a serious offence and met with fines.